mwmlln/ms2_learn_music_notation/README.md

 ## The purpose for this site
 Music Notation game is a site that hopes to help users learn to read very basic music notations while playing a game and having fun.

-The idea of this game came up when I learned that reading music notations is not included in school’s curriculum in every country and numbers of people do not have any idea how to read them.
+The idea of this game came up when I learned that reading music notations is not included in school’s curriculum in Ireland and numerous of people do not have any idea how to read them.

-Ability to read music notations is often a key to play a musical instrument but learing to read them can be boring and time consuming.
+Ability to read music notations is often a key to playing a musical instrument but learing to read them can be boring and time consuming.
 This game hopes to make the process enjoyable.